 - Contact: email@example.com

 The DRC works on a national scale, and they aren’t just rescuing Cavapoo puppies but all sorts of Doodle dogs.
-Check their website to be part of their rescue network.
+Check their website to become part of their rescue network.

 4. Poodle Rescue Connecticut (and the surrounding New England States)